VEuPathDB/conifer/Util/lib/conifer/docs/DevelopersGuide.md

 ## Development Log

-The templates receive variables from the `gestalt` namespace that are jinja2-filtered with `gst_scrub` and the `gestalt_site_vars.tmpl.yml` file uses variables filtered with `gst_pluck`.
+The templates receive variables from the `conifer` namespace that are jinja2-filtered with `conifer_scrub` and the `conifer_site_vars.tmpl.yml` file uses variables filtered with `conifer_pluck`.
 I made an earlier attempt to generate scrubbed and plucked variables namespaces using an action plugin (a somewhat cleaner design).
 The plugin processed the raw variables from the `include_vars` actions and returned them as